mrmlnc/syncy/README.md

   verbose: false,
   // The base path to be removed from the path.
 Default: none
   base: 'base_path'
   // Remove all files from dest that are not found in src.
-Default: false
+Default: true
   updateAndDelete: true,
   // Never remove js files from destination.
 Default: false
   ignoreInDest: '**/*.js'